Maddy Prespakis: Essendon (2022–present)

 In April 2022, Prespakis and teammate Georgia Gee accepted deals to join 's inaugural AFLW team, with both signing on the opening day of the expansion signing period in May.

+Leading into the 2023 season, Sarah Black named Prespakis at no. 11 on her annual list of the top 30 players in the AFLW.

+In 2024, Prespakis was named among Essendon's best players in losses to Fremantle in week 1 and St Kilda in week 3, and was Essendon's best player in its win over West Coast in week 2 with 27 disposals.

 Statistics

-Updated to the end of S7 (2022).
+Updated to the end of the 2025 season.